norayrohanyan/pros-cons-list/README.md

 - Vite: Fast and modern build tool.
 - ESLint: Linting for consistent code style.
 - gh-pages: For deploying the app to GitHub Pages.

+## Deployment
+This app is deployed on githHub pages at https://norayrohanyan.github.io/pros-cons-list/